 ‘Tinder’s technical features—notifications, for example—do not always work as quickly as third-party messengers, which was the reason for choosing them.
 You just can’t send multiple messages at the right speed.
 You also can’t use it to send photos.
 It has reduced functionality’ (W, 18-27).

-‘Maybe the first 20 to 40 messages are sent in Tinder, but then we switch over for convenience’ sake…Either I will suggest, or even the girl will suggest going over to, for example, Instagram, or Telegram, or WhatsApp…Yeah, mostly in those messenger services.
+‘Maybe the first 20 to 40 messages are sent in Tinder, but then we switch over for convenience’ sake…Either I will suggest, or even the girl will suggest going over to, for example, Instagram (property of Meta, which has been recognised as an extremist organisation in Russia), or Telegram, or WhatsApp (property of Meta, which has been recognised as an extremist organisation in Russia)…Yeah, mostly in those messenger services.
 Um, yes, in a sense it’s more convenient, you can send photos, for example, and so on’ (M, 18-27).

 In their interviews, subjects said that the next stage of interaction after establishing contact was switching to social networks or messenger services to exchange profiles.
 Also, communicating in social networks is considered a new level of relationship in which you trust your partner with your personal account on those sites.